-An advisor may be any person, except a potential witness, who provides the Complainant or Respondent with support, guidance, or advice (including attorneys).
-The institution cannot limit the choice of an advisor, but may restrict the extent of the advisor's participation in the proceedings as long as the restrictions apply equally to Complainants and Respondents.
+An advisor may be any person, except another party or potential witness, who provides the Complainant or Respondent with support, guidance, or advice (including attorneys).
+The institution cannot limit the choice of an advisor, but may restrict the extent and manner of the advisor's participation in the proceedings as long as the restrictions apply equally to Complainants and Respondents.
+At the beginning of any Resolution Process, the Title IX Officer will inform parties of the University's rules of conduct during the process, and potential consequences if an advisor does not meet those standards, including disqualification from further services as the advisor.